StefanPatman/ASAPy/README.md

 This is a Python wrapper for ASAP: <https://bioinfo.mnhn.fr/abi/public/asap/>

+Currently using source code from 27 October 2022.

 *(you will need a C compiler when building from source)*

 ## Quick start